kylase/CircosAPI/histogram.md

 # Histogram

 Reusablilty is a double-edged sword.
 It can help to save time but create more mess.
+In this example, we are going to reuse **Rule** for different plots.

-`type` is a reserved keyword in Perl.
+**An important note**. `type` is a reserved keyword in Perl.
 We can't use `type` as a parameter in Perl objects.
 Therefore, we use `t` in place of `type`.
 Don't worry, when it compiles, `t` will be converted to `type`.

 {% highlight perl %}
 my $segdup_hist_params = { t => 'histogram',